Alignment-Lab-AI/Arcane-Training-methods/README.md

 # Arcane-Training-methods
-New Training methods ive been workshopping for the /webgrip/omniswarm foundation model
+New Training methods ive been workshopping for the omniswarm foundation model

 #disclaimer